andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 But the celebration of children on Constitution Day is not merely gustatorial;
 beginning in 1864 our old friend Bj&oslash;rnstjerne Bj&oslash;rnson suggested
 staging a parade for children to represent Norway's bright future.
-Ever since then parades have been staged all over the country with elementary school children.
+Ever since then parades have been staged all over the country with the largest, of course, occurring in Oslo.

 <h4 class="article-subheader">This is Where The Parade Ended</h4>
 "Wait.... what parade?"